Background information

 - Hover over the name of the dataset.

-button, then select Select.
+, then select Select.

 - Click your desired dataset and click Add Selected.Replace the dataset with one that matches the structure of the original dataset.
 For example, a dataset that only differs in field data values is essential to avoid error reports and widget malfunctions.